Adapting Rodenstock TV-Heligon Lens to Micro Four Thirds

 In all fairness, camera manufacturers do not make the lens mount dimensions of either mating gender known.
 It has to be found out.
 This is frankly absurd and I am tired of this "walled garden" approach to business and manufacturing.
 Granted, I do not have to sign an EULA to buy or use a camera (I'M LOOKING AT YOU, EVERY SOFTWARE MANUFACTURER), but come on, just give us the mount CAD so we can play in our infinite sandbox.

+As you can imagine, I'm a bit flustered over this.
+So, I decided to do something about it.
+This is to all you creatives out there: Here is a CAD model of the standard Micro Four Thirds lens mount.
 This is the male portion of the mount that is attached to the rear of a Micro Four Thirds lens.
 Dimensions were taken from the lumix G Vario 45-200mm f4-5.6 lens mount, measured by myself and my trusty 4 decimal Mitutoyo caliper.
 The CAD was composed in Solidworks 2013.
 There are STL and IGS files available.
-That render was composed in Keyshot.
+The render was composed in Keyshot.
+The CAD files are available below and from Grabcad as well.

 How Crazy am I?
 There are the technical drawings as well!
 So if you find an old school machinist whose better than using 1s and 0s, you're still covered.
 There are mechanical drawings in each zip file, and are also included on Grabcad.
 There were a lot of very fine dimensions and the spacing of dimensions on the 11x14 drawing space was quite limited.
 Forgive me, there are only so many 0.1in chamfers that can fit on a page ^_^.

 What's this?
 More?
 You think I'd leave you hanging homie?
 Here is the mating Micro Four Thirds camera mount, measured with the same caliper, to the same tolerances, available for download in Solidworks, IGS, Step, and technical drawing.
 Just like above, render done in Keyshot.
+The CAD files are available below and from Grabcad as well.

 How did I get these measurements?
 Was there some magical fairy who came to me one night and whispered in my ear? did I have inside information from the Guardians of Mount Making®?